 Investment Overview for Cree (NYSE:CREE)

 - LED products market size: The LED market size is based on our assumptions of the penetration of LED into the general lighting market as well as the growth in the use of LEDs for backlighting purposes.
 However, if LEDs do not become cost effective for consumers, the market penetration in lighting segment might lag and hence the market size for LED products will be smaller.
-We currently estimate the global LED market to increase to $26 billion by 2019.
-However, if the market size increases to only 20 billion, there would be a 13% downside to our price estimate.
-On the other hand, if the LED adoption increases faster than expected and the LED market reaches $30 billion, there would be a 12% upside to our current price estimate.
+We currently estimate the global LED market to cross $30 billion by 2020.
+However, if the market size increases to only 20 billion, there would be a 20% downside to our price estimate.
+On the other hand, if the LED adoption increases faster than expected and the LED market reaches $40 billion, there would be a similar upside to our current price estimate.

-- LED products gross margin: We forecast the LED products gross margins to increase to 44% by 2019.
+- LED products gross margin: We forecast the LED products gross margins to increase to 45% by 2019.
 However, with big electronic manufacturers like Samsung entering the market, there is an increase in competition.
 This might result in lower selling prices for products and hence lower gross margins.
 If the gross margins were around 36%, there would be a 15% downside to our price estimate.
-With an improving demand supply situation in the market, the gross margins could increase to 50%, in which scenario there would be a 12% upside in our current price estimate.
+With an improving demand supply situation in the market, the gross margins could increase to 50%, in which scenario there would be a more than 10% upside in our current price estimate.